TanjimAnim/Radio-Widget/README.md

 Download the files.
 Open it on VSCode(or any other editor).
-In the folder dhakai-assignment, type the command "npm start".
+In the folder, type the command "npm start".
 It will run in your browser.